 Here, the differential equation (1a) describes the plant dynamics with state x defined in a neighbourhood X of the origin of \mathbf{R}^n and the input u takes values in \mathbf{R}^m subject to the effect of a disturbance represented by the vector field $p(x)\omega$.
-The differential equation (1b) describes an autonomous system, known as the exosystem, defined in a neighbourhood W of the origin of \mathbf{R}^k , which models the class of disturbance and reference signals taken into consideration.
+The differential equation (1b) describes an autonomous system, known as the exosystem, defined in a neighbourhood W of the

-We also assume that all the constituent mappings of the system (1)-(2) and the error equation (3), namely, f, g, p, s, h and g are C^1 mappings vanishing at the origin.
+We also assume that all the constituent mappings of the system (1)-(2) and the error equation (3), namely, f, g, p, s, h and q are C^1 mappings vanishing at the origin.